 Balanced against these risks are the risk of bloat, in kibble fed dogs (probably only relevant if you have a susceptible dog) and the, as yet unproven, concerns that I and others share about feeding a lot of carbohydrates to dogs.

-It is also more difficult to use food in training with raw fed dogs, an important factor while your puppy is young
+It can be more difficult to use food in training with raw fed dogs, an important factor while your puppy is young, but this issues is gradually improving and some companies are beginning to produce pure meat treats, freeze dried for convenience.

 The benefits of feeding raw are likely to include great dental health (and fresh breath) This may be more important than it at first seems.